bruvellu/terebratalia-wnts/wnt.md

 The apical lobe of *T. transversa* differentiates into two regions, a narrower anterior region that gives rise to the larval apical organ and neuropile [@Santagata2011-ry], and a wider posterior region that gives rise to the crown of tentacles used for filter feeding known as the lophophore.
 We find that these two regions have different Wnt transcriptional profiles.
-The anterior region expresses Wnt antagonists and *fz5/8*, but no Wnt ligands while the posterior region expresses several Wnt ligands and *fz4*, but no Wnt antagonist ({@fig:summary}A).
+The anterior region expresses Wnt antagonists and *fz5/8* but no Wnt ligands, while the posterior region expresses several Wnt ligands and *fz4* but no Wnt antagonist ({@fig:summary}A).
 It is known that *fz5/8* consolidates the anterior neuroectoderm identity of the apical pole by activating the Wnt antagonists *sFRP* and *Dkk* and inhibiting Wnt/beta-catenin signaling [@Range2013-gm; @Khadka2018-td].
 This region is also characterized by the expression of neural genes such as *foxq2* and *six3/6* [@Lagutin2003-pw; @Wei2009-sz; @Posnien2011-nl; @Sinigaglia2013-co].
 In turn, *wnt8* establishes a posterior neuroectoderm identity that subdivides the anterior end by repressing the expression of *fz5/8* [@Erter2001-fl; @Lekven2001-jj; @Kim2002-ze; @Rhinn2005-ie; @Range2013-gm].
-These gene expression arrangements are well conserved for the anterior/aboral ends of other animals [@Range2013-gm; @Leclere2016-ma].
+These gene expression arrangements are well conserved in the anterior/aboral ends of other animals [@Range2013-gm; @Leclere2016-ma].
-*T. transversa* not only shows the same arrangement between *fz5/8* and *wnt8*, but also expresses *six3/6* and *foxq2* at the anterior region [@Santagata2012-he].
+Not only does *T. transversa* show the same arrangement between *fz5/8* and *wnt8*, but also expresses *six3/6* and *foxq2* at the anterior region [@Santagata2012-he].
-Therefore, these data suggest that a similar regulatory logic may control the subdivision of the apical lobe in brachiopod larvae.
+Therefore, these data suggest that a similar regulatory logic may control the subdivision of the apical lobe in a brachiopod larva.

 <!--while the posterior neuroectoderm in vertebrates [@Kelly1995-jv;  @Hollyday1995-ym] and in spiders, annelids, and hemichordates [@Janssen2010-dc; @Pruitt2014-oy; @Darras2018-gm] commonly expresses *wnt8*.-->